 (903) 832-6396 (fax)

-Legal Game: Mourning dove, bobwhite quail, squirrel, rabbits, waterfowl, feral hog, white-tailed deer, and eastern wild turkey.
+Legal Game: Mourning dove, bobwhite quail, squirrel, rabbits, waterfowl, feral hog, and white-tailed deer.

-Season: As published in the Texas Hunting Guide for these counties.
+Season: As published in the Texas Outdoor Annual for these counties.

-Muzzleloaders and Crossbows: White-tailed deer and feral hogs only.
+Muzzleloaders and Crossbows: Yes, for white-tailed deer and feral hogs only.

 For additional information on hunting regulations and opportunities throughout Fort Worth District Corps of Engineers properties see the link at the top of the page to the PDF Fort Worth District 2016-2017 Hunting Guide.